 Mesothelioma Settlement

 Asbestos, a highly carcinogenic mineral, was commonly used by corporations until it was regulated in the 1970s.
-Though its use has sharply declined since then, it is still legal in the US., and its effects are still being felt by the thousands who are diagnosed with asbestos-related diseases each year.
+Though its use has sharply declined since then, it is still legal in the US., and its effects are still felt by the thousands who are diagnosed with asbestos-related diseases every year.
+Mesothelioma is a fatal form of cancer caused by exposure to asbestos.
+In 2022, an estimated 12,431 people died of mesothelioma in the U.S. alone.

-Mesothelioma sufferers and their loved ones are fighting back in court and receiving compensation for their suffering.
+Today, mesothelioma sufferers and their loved ones are fighting back in court and receiving the compensation they deserve for the suffering they’ve been made to endure.
 It’s predicted that asbestos litigation will soon reach $200 to $265 billion in total compensation.
+If you or a loved one has been diagnosed with mesothelioma, we may be able to help you.
+For more information regarding your case, contact us today.

 On September 20, 2017, a Boston jury awarded $7.55 million to Gerald Sylvestre, a man who worked in a New England Insulation plant that installed asbestos until the early 1970s.
 Mr. Sylvestre was diagnosed with mesothelioma in 2015.